Looking for the absolute best things to do in North Georgia? I’ve got tons of ideas for you!

 3. Hog Pen Gap Overlook

 This is one of the absolute best scenic viewpoints along the Richard Russell B Scenic Parkway.
 It’s high up in the mountains and offers a fantastic view of the Hog Pen Gap, which is essentially a little “canyon” or gorge between the mountain ridges.
 You can see line after line after line of mountain peaks in the distance.

-This is a beatufiul spot any time of day, but it was particularly stunning at sunset, when the sky lit up with pinks and oranges behind the mountain ridges.
+This is a beautiful spot any time of day, but is particularly stunning at sunset, when the sky lit up with pinks and oranges behind the mountain ridges.
 If you fancy a hike, the Hog Pen Gap trail (part of the AT) starts from this spot as well.

 4. Bell Mountain

 Bell Mountain overlooks Bell Creek (which is actually a lake) and the Blue Ridge mountains, and offers breathtaking views.

 To get here, you need to drive up a very steep, very narrow, and very curvy road.
 Now, if you go read the Google reviews, you might – like I almost was – get talked out of coming up here.
 The road is described as super scary and dangerous and a place where they “just about died.”